krishnaanaril/Notes/AzureCertification/AI-102/General.md

     - Alternate forms of the question
     - Metadata
     - Multi-turn prompts

+## Other notes

+- Form Recognizer is renamed to Azure AI Dcoument Intelligence.
+- **Bot Framework Composer**, built on the Bot Framework SDK, is an open-source IDE for developers to author, test, provision, and manage conversational experiences.
+From Composer, you can test your bot and publish it to Azure.
+- **Conversational language understanding (CLU)**, a feature of Azure Cognitive Service for Language, is the updated version of LUIS.
 - Use Content Moderator's text moderation models to analyze text content, such as chat rooms, discussion boards, chatbots, e-commerce catalogs, and documents.
 The service response includes the following information:
     - Profanity: term-based matching with built-in list of profane terms in various languages
     - Classification: machine-assisted classification into three categories